 - Fishing kelp: braid

-Motives to Use Monofilament Fishing Line
+When to Use Braided Fishing Line

 Just how much farther braid casts remains debatable, but its smaller diameter compared with mono means it flies through the air and cuts through water more easily.

-Braid also offers more strength compared with line diameter, which means anglers pack more line onto smaller reels — an advantage for long-range tuna fishermen off Southern California.
+Braid also offers more strength compared with line diameter, which means anglers can pack more line onto smaller reels — an advantage for long-range tuna fishermen off Southern California.
 SoCal yellowtail anglers prefer braid because it quickly slices through kelp, a favorite hiding place for those Pacific brawlers.

-But while braid's strength creates confidence, its knot-failure rate means connections must be tried and tested.
+But while braid’s strength creates confidence, its knot-failure rate means connections must be tried and tested.
 When you tie mono and braid together, braid will win.
-"With some knots, people are getting only 50 percent [breaking strength]," Drouet says.

-Pros like Montella know how to make the best connections between braid and mono, and while they use braid for a main line, they also rig long top shots and wind-on leaders offshore to add stretch and subtract visibility.
+Pros know how to make the best connections between braid and mono, and while they use braid for a main line, they also rig long top shots and wind-on leaders offshore to add stretch and subtract visibility.

 Sport Fishing Insight: Fluorocarbon Features